-I couldn’t figure out how to make the tulips and I was just about to give up on this project when a friend suggested I use the “butterflies” I’d made about a year earlier instead.
+I couldn’t figure out how to make the tulips and I was just about to give up on this project when a friend suggested I use the ‘butterflies’ I’d made about a year earlier for a un-finished project.
 I use the term butterflies loosely because really the butterflies are flowers with a string/antenna tied around the middle.
 260 antenna severed and I had flowers.
-I used DMC Mouliné Spécial Six Strand Embroidery Floss to make the flowers, It’s the stuff you used to make your friendship bracelets back in the day (which was a Wednesday by the way).
+I used DMC Mouliné Spécial Six Strand Embroidery Floss to make the flowers, It’s the stuff you likely used to make friendship bracelets back in the day (which was a Wednesday by the way).
 I doubled it up and used a C hook.
 Flower Pattern

 Wretched wretched wretched sewing.
 Everything that came before I threaded the first needle was the easy part.
 This took longer then any other part of the project and I hated every part of it (we’ll come back to this).
 I basically lived in my dining room for six weeks sewing.
 I worked on the blanket almost every single day for at least eight hours a day.
 First I spent an obscene amount of money on yarn that matched each flower.
 However, I quickly discovered that was ridiculous and bought invisible thread.
-When I started sewing the branch/flowers on the blanket I don’t know how to sew so it looked horrible.
-When I realized that what I was doing was crap, I had to take it all out and start over but once I got the hang of it, things started movingly smoothly but it was still a long process.
+I didn’t know how to sew when I started sewing the branch/flowers on the blanket, so it looked atrocious (that wasn’t spelled how I thought it would be either).
+When I realized that what I was doing was absolute crap, I had to take it all out and start over but once I got the hang of it, things started movingly smoothly.

 When it was done I had nothing to do.
-I sort of wandered around the house and felt very sad and restless and wondered if I could cram any more flowers on the blanket.
-Then my husband suggested I make another blanket and I briefly considered sewing some flowers onto his forehead.
+I sort of wandered around the house and felt very sad and restless and tried to cram more and more flowers on the blanket.
+Then, my husband suggested I make another blanket and I briefly considered sewing some flowers onto his forehead.
 I realized that although I may have hated working in a homemade sweatshop, I loved creating my own pattern, I loved watching something new and unique being created by my hands and I was sad when that ended.